 Currently, most of the cryptocurrencies can handle 10–100 transactions per second.
 This limitation stops blockchain networks from being used by solid companies and real-world business use cases.
 Obviously, that’s a temporary thing that is close to being solved by various solutions, like Lightning network, Waves-NG, Graphene, etc.

 The absence of regulation is the most important aspect that prevents merchants from accepting digital currencies.
 Every country has its own laws that people have to follow.

-Japan, Switzerland and South Korea have made the biggest contribution into this space by making it fully or partially legal, the US recently opened futures market for Bitcoin, Russia and Europe will have their own rules that will be determined soon.
+Japan, Switzerland and South Korea have made the biggest contribution into this space by making it fully or partially legal, the US recently opened the futures market for Bitcoin, Russia, and Europe will have their own rules that will be determined soon.

-We believe that 2018 is going to be a critical year when each continent will finally decide as to how to present cryptocurrency for their citizens.
+We believe that 2018 is going to be a critical year when each continent will finally decide as to how to present cryptocurrency for its citizens.